-Rent a kayak to explore Milwaukee’s waterways, hop on a bike (if you didn’t bring one, check out Bublr Bikes, the city’s bikeshare system), enjoy your yoga practice in the fresh air, or enjoy an urban hike.
-Designed by Frederick Law Olmstead (of Central Park fame), Lake Park is a local favorite spot for nature lovers and photographers thanks to waterfalls, stunning stone bridges, and historic North Point Lighthouse.
+Rent a kayak to explore Milwaukee’s waterways, hop on a bike (check out Bublr Bikes, the city’s bikeshare system), enjoy your yoga practice in one of the picturesque county parks, or enjoy an urban hike.
+Designed by Frederick Law Olmstead (of Central Park fame), Lake Park is a local favorite spot for nature lovers and photographers thanks to waterfalls, stunning stone bridges, and the historic North Point Lighthouse.

 If you prefer to take in fresh air through a casual stroll, the Walking Milwaukee cards are a fun souvenir and a self-guided historic walking tour all in one.
 Or visit nearby Grafton, WI to visit the Paramount Plaza and Walk of Fame, part of the Mississippi Blues Trail.
 Some of the most important records in blues history were recorded right here at Paramount Records in the Wisconsin Chair Factory.

-Sculpture Milwaukee brings world-class outdoor sculptures to downtown with an annual installation along Wisconsin Avenue.
-This year, the sculptures will expand into the Historic Third Ward and remain up into fall and winter, so there's plenty of time to enjoy them.
+Sculpture Milwaukee brings world-class outdoor sculptures to downtown with an annual installation along Wisconsin Avenue and stretching into the Historic Third Ward.
 You can find self-guided tour options, virtual art talks, and more at SculptureMilwaukee.org.

 Lynden Sculpture Garden is another great spot for the solo arts lover to enjoy the beauty of monumental sculpture in nature.
-These sculptures are sited across X acres of land with no paths so you can explore freely.
-This is a great spot to bring a sketchbook or notebook for a quiet afternoon.
+These sculptures are sited across 40 acres of land with no paths so you can explore freely.
+This is a perfect spot to bring a sketchbook or notebook for a quiet afternoon.